wp-plugins/server-up/readme.txt

 1. Enter `<?php echo do_shortcode('[serverup]'); ?>` into a suitable template file.

 == Frequently Asked Questions ==
+Fail to install : I have notice a problem with the downloaded Zip-file in wordpress.org official site.
+I'm working on it.
+So, you can download the plugin at this location : http://www.eleyone.fr/wp-content/uploads/2012/06/server-up.zip

 == Developer Notes ==
 This is just an Beta, so dont cry if there are Problems!
 If you need help just write a mail to grousset.a@gmail.com, at least in english, in french, if possible.

+In the future, i plan to add a automatic refresh on widget, with ajax.

 == Changelog ==
 = 1.0 =